-We have a long running series called the Vagina Dialogues where Ryan and I comment back and forth on different aspects of a woman’s vagina.
-Today, I am going to blog an excerpt from a great book by Desmond Morris, The Naked Woman, A Study of The Female Body, which lists a few areas of the Vagina most people do not know about.
-Ryan really doesn’t need to add his dialogue here, he should just takes notes and listen!
+We have a long running series called the Vagina Dialogues where my husband and I comment back and forth on different aspects of a woman’s vagina.
+Today, I am going to blog an excerpt from a great book by Desmond Morris, The Naked Woman, A Study of The Female Body, which lists a few areas of the Vagina most people do not know about. my husband really doesn’t need to add his dialogue here, he should just takes notes and listen!
 However, I have added my own comments and experiences below.
 I have also added photos to go along with each description and a few other erogenous “spots” that were surprisingly not listed by Desmond Morris.

 In addition to the vaginal passage and its surrounding labia, the female genitals also boast four sexual ‘Hot Spots.’
 These are small zones of heightened erotic sensitivity, the stimulation of which during the mating act helps to bring the female nearer to an orgasmic condition.
 They are: the Clitoris, the U-spot, the G-spot, and the A-spot.
 The first two are outside the vagina, the second two inside it:

 This is the best known of the female genital hot spots, located at the top of the vulva, where the inner labia join at their upper ends.

 Much like an uncircumcised penis, you can pull back the clitoral hood and the tip of the clitoris will be exposed.